dulajra/feedback-system-backend/README.md

 ```

 ### How to access
-You can access the service on [http://localhsot:8080](http://localhsot:8080)
+You can access the API on [http://localhsot:8080](http://localhsot:8080)

+You can access the Swagger console on [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) for testing purposes.